swcarpentry/shell-novice/episodes/05-loop.md

 {: .output}

 Her next step is to decide
-what to call the files that the `goostats` analysis program will create.
+what to call the files that the `goostats.sh` analysis program will create.
 Prefixing each input file's name with 'stats' seems simple, so she modifies her loop to do that: